December 31st

 Meaning of the subhAShita:

-An idiot is celebrated in his own home; a lord is respected in his own town; a king is worshipped in his own country; a learned man is honored everywhere.
+An idiot is celebrated in his own home, a lord is respected in his own town, a king is worshipped in his own country, (whereas) a learned man is honored everywhere.

 Commentary:

-Although a person is foolish, he is valued in his own home.
+Even if a person is foolish, he is valued in his own home.
 His near and dear ones still adore him.
 The town leader is looked up to by the whole town.
 Whereas, the king commands respect from his entire nation.
-Although each of them is valued in different boundaries, their name and fame are limited to that which they can call their own.
+Although each of these people is valued in different boundaries, their name and fame are limited to a space they call their own.

 But a learned and well-educated person has no such boundaries.
 He is respected and honored in every place he goes.
 There is no place where his glory is diminished.
 He is universally accepted and valued for his knowledge.